 This means that the same quantity of inputs is needed per unit of output, regardless of the level of production.
 In other words, if output increases by 10%, input requirements will also increase by 10%.

 I-O assumes there are no restrictions to raw materials and employment and assumes there is enough to produce an unlimited amount of product.
 It is up to the user to decide whether this is a reasonable assumption for their study area and analysis, especially when dealing with large-scale impacts.

 This structure assumes that changes in the economy will affect the industry's output level but not the mix of commodities and services it requires to produce that output.
 In other words, there is no input substitution in response to a change in output.

 Industry Technology Assumption

+As a requirement of the industry technology assumption, industry by-product coefficients are constant.
 An industry will always produce the same mix of commodities regardless of the level of production.
 In other words, an industry will not increase the output of one product without proportionately increasing the output of all its other products.
-Industry by-product coefficients are constant.

 The Model is Static

 No price changes are built in.
 The underlying data and relationships are not affected by impact runs.
 The relationships for a given year do not change unless another data year is purchased.